ADHD Shorts

-ADHD Shorts (also known as Animation Domination High-Def Shorts) is an interstitial program that is part of the Animation Domination High-Def block.
+ADHD Shorts (also known as Animation Domination High-Def Shorts) is an animated interstitial program that is part of the Animation Domination High-Def block.

 Plot

 This is a series of animated shorts used as interstitial programming between episodes.
 Most of them are in sketches form with a few animated songs.
 Writing is primarily done by Heather Anne Campbell with most songs performed by Heather herself or by vocalist Liz Beebe.

 Recurring shorts

 The following are recurring shorts in this interstitial program:

 ADHD U

 Short for ADHD University and serving as a parody of Schoolhouse Rock!, this is a series of shorts that contain songs about different organizations and topics not often discussed in Schoolhouse Rock!
 Nate Clark, Matthew Davis, and Katie Molinaro provide the singing voices for the songs.

 Desert Folk

 A series of shorts about the Desert Folk boys consisting of an anthropomorphic lizard named Lizard (voiced by Trevor Moore), a rattlesnake named Snake (voiced by Sam Brown), and an anthropomorphic scorpion named Scorpion (voiced by James Pumphrey) as they live in the desert and have various misadventures.